alf-tool/alf-core/README.md

   project for example).
 For this reason, specific features and/or operators are mine (quota, for example is not present in TUTORIAL D) and should be considered 'work in progress' and used with care...

+# Getting started with commandline

+    alf --help

+The help command will display the list of available operators.
+Each of them is completely described with 'alf help OPERATOR'.
+They all have a similar invocation syntax in shell:

+    alf --input=operand1,operand2,...
+OPERATOR args...

+For examples, you can try the following (display suppliers that live in Paris):

+    alf --input=suppliers restrict "city == 'Paris'"

+For educational purposes, the 'suppliers' input is magically resolved as denoting the file examples/suppliers.rash.
+You'll find other data files: parts.rash, supplies.rash and cities.rash that are resolved magically as well, and with which you can play.
+For more friendly output, try the following:

+    # the show command renders a text table by default
+    alf show suppliers

+    # and reads from standard input without argument!
+    alf --input=suppliers restrict "city == 'Paris'" | alf show